Cauchy and Goursat problems for the generalized spin zero rest-mass fields on Minkowski spacetime: Appendix

-In this part we extend the results of H\"ormander \cite{Ho1990} for the spin wave equations.
-The results of H\"ormander were extended for the scalar wave equation by Nicolas \cite{Ni2006} with the following minor modifications: the $\mathcal{C}^1$-metric, the continuous coefficients of the derivatives of the first order and the terms of order zero have locally $L^\infty$-coefficients.
-We refer \cite{Jo2020,Mo2019,Mo2021,Ni2016} for the appllications of the generalized H\"ormander's results to solve the Goursat problem for the Dirac, Maxwell, linear and semiliear wave equations in the asymptotic simple and flat spacetimes.
-Here we will show that how the Goursat problem is valid for the spin wave equations in the future $\mathcal{I}^+(\mathcal{S})$ of $\mathcal{S}$ in $\widetilde{{\mathbb M}}$ (recall that $\mathcal{S}$ is the spacelike hypersurface in $\widetilde{\mathbb M}$ such that it pass $\scri^+$ strictly in the past of the support data).
+In this part we extend the result of H\"ormander \cite{Ho1990} for the spin-wave equations.
+The result of H\"ormander was extended for the scalar wave equation by Nicolas \cite{Ni2006} with the following minor modifications: the $\mathcal{C}^1$-metric, the continuous coefficients of the derivatives of the first order and the terms of order zero have locally $L^\infty$-coefficients.
+We refer \cite{Jo2020,Mo2019,Ni2016,Xuan2021} for the applications of the generalisation of H\"ormander's result to establish the wellposedness of the Goursat problem for the Dirac, Maxwell, linear and semilinear wave equations in the asymptotic simple and flat spacetimes.
+Here we will show that how the Goursat problem is valid for the spin-wave equations in the future $\mathcal{I}^+(\mathcal{S})$ of $\mathcal{S}$ in $\widetilde{{\mathbb M}}$ (recall that $\mathcal{S}$ is the spacelike hypersurface in $\widetilde{\mathbb M}$ such that it pass $\scri^+$ strictly in the past of the support of the initial data).